giantswarm/docs/src/content/tutorials/fleet-management/cluster-management/cluster-autoscaler/index.md

 ## Configuration Reference

 The following sections explain some of the configuration options and what their defaults are.
-They show only the 'data' field of the ConfigMap for brevity.
+They show only the `data` field of the `ConfigMap` for brevity.

 The most recent source of truth for these values can be found in the [values.yaml](https://github.com/giantswarm/cluster-autoscaler-app/blob/v1.30.3-gs1/helm/cluster-autoscaler-app/values.yaml) file of the `cluster-autoscaler-app`.